 The genesis of HOLISCOPE is based upon the belief that hard-core biochemical science and ancient - as well as modern - alternative health practices can go hand-in-hand, and in a few cases, they are really based on similar fundamentals for understanding the human body and its relationship to its earthly environment (a whole within a larger whole), even though these formulations may originate from diverse cultural traditions and distinct historical contexts.
 By this, I mean to not just analyze the physiological health signs and symptoms a client may have, but I deeply understand that there are emotional, financial, mental, and even spiritual aspects that influence and cause a health issue, and in which we also will find the solution(s).
 My degrees and work/research in anthropology has played a pivotal role in informing my approach to care, hereunder how our individual and socio-cultural understandings of health and disease can affect the same.

 I attend seminars and conferences on a regular basis at the following organizations that I am a professional member of, to keep abreast with the newest scientific information available in my health fields, in order to offer my clients the best service available.
-Yet, still I hope you will safe and comfortable talking with a person, "just like you", who has the personal and empathic experience to back up the science and research.
+At the end of all this, I hope you will still feel safe and comfortable talking with a person, "just like you", who has a personal and empathic experience of what you are going through.

 1. (Philosophy) of or relating to a doctrine or principle of holism.